zwunix/influxdb/doc/access_control.md

 With two compound indexes.

-* ACL - index of `(ResourceType, ResourceID, SubjectType, SubjectID)`
+* ACL - index of `(ResourceType, ResourceID, SubjectType, SubjectID)` for the authorization of a specific action against a specific resource
-* IACL - index of `(SubjectType, SubjectID, ResourceType, ResourceID)`
+* IACL - index of `(SubjectType, SubjectID, ResourceType, ResourceID)` for retrieval of the list of all resources I'm authorized to access

-// TODO(desa) why these indexes?

 ### Subjects
 #### Tokens
-// TODO(desa)
 Tokens have a set of permissions, those permissions are used to create entries into the ACL and IACL.

-Upon revokation, each entry of a tokens entries in the ACL and IACL is removed.
+Upon revocation, each entry of a tokens entries in the ACL and IACL is removed.
 Provided that token revocation should be relatively rare, the cost of this opperation should not be an issue.
-If it becomes an issue, we can simply note at a higher level that the token is no longer valid and reject the request at a different level and clean up revoked token log entries as a background task.
+If it becomes an issue, we can simply note at a higher level that the token is no longer valid and reject the request at a different level and clean up revoked token entries in the background.

 #### Orgs and Users
-// TODO(desa)
-Orgs and users will have to be added and removed to resources through an endpoint associated with the resource
+Orgs and users will have to be added and removed to a resource through an endpoint associated with the resource.

-possibly something along the lines of `/dashboards/:id/access` (this will only work for orgs or users)
+Possibly something along the lines of `/dashboards/:id/access` (this will only work for orgs or users).
+This is a slight deviation from the way that the system currently behaves as there are currently two endpoints `/dashboards/:id/members` and `/dashboards/:id/owners`.
+This would be consolodated into a single endpoint that returns the ACL for the resource.

-### Other Notes
-// TODO(desa)

-When a resource is created, if an org is provided with that request, that org will be come the owner of that resource.
-If no org is provided, then the resource will be owned by the user issuing the request
+#### Roles
+If we would like to introduces roles or groups in the future this would be done by creating a new Subject Type.
+Access would happen if a manner similar to that of the transitive access

 # Authorization Modalities